gregpriday/laravel-scout-qdrant/README.md

 php artisan qdrant:stop
 ```

 Stops your Qdrant Docker container.
+Use `--kill` to kill the container instead of stopping it.

 ## Creating a Custom Vectorizer